Removing a tooth

 Search for EDV vets members, contact vets, find your best local vet - anywhere in the world!

-Member listings »An equine dental veterinarian, also known as an equine dentist or horse dentist, has the knowledge, experience and equipment to prevent pain and offer horse owners the peace of mind that comes from working with professionals.
+Worldwide Member listings »An equine dental veterinarian, also known as an equine dentist or horse dentist, has the knowledge, experience and equipment to prevent pain and offer horse owners the peace of mind that comes from working with professionals.

 Dental disease causes pain and suffering for many horses.
 It is very common, and often left untreated or incorrectly treated, due to a lack of understanding, poor equipment and limited training in this...